Anne Hathaway Loves Her Body And ‘Oceans 8’ Castmates, Denies Rumored Drama

 — TODAY (@TODAYshow) May 31, 2018

 Unfortunately, body-shaming is something that women in the public eye often have to deal with.
 They also have to often dodge accusations that women don’t get along in work environments.
-Despite the star-power on the cast, Hathaway included, there have been allegations that there were “catfights” on the Ocean’s 8 set.
+Despite the star power on the cast, Hathaway included, there have been allegations that there were “catfights” on the Ocean’s 8 set.

 Anne was quick to deny the speculation, declaring that she and her fellow cast members actually “love” each other and worked well together.